 Fundamentals of accounting

-This module provides a broad introduction to accounting study at the university level.
+This module provides a broad introduction to accounting study at university level.
 It covers the fundamentals of financial and management accounting as well as the essential skills, knowledge and ethics required to be a professional accountant.
 The module will also be suitable if you are in a general management position as the accounting material covers measuring management performance and improving financial planning, control and decision-making.
-You will gain an understanding of financial reports through their preparation, based on the double-entry bookkeeping system which is essential for the management of any organisation.
+You'll gain an understanding of financial reports through their preparation, based on the double-entry bookkeeping system, which is essential for the management of any organisation.